2020 Dates: Apr 26, May 24, Jun 28, Jul 26, Aug 23, Sep 27, Oct 25

-The Jasper Rifle and Gun Club is proud to offer another new exciting shooting discipline to our list of matches available to the general public.
+The Jasper Rifle and Gun Club is proud to offer an exciting shooting discipline to our list of matches available to the general public.
 The JRGC Benchrest .22 Rimfire Metallic Silhouette Match is a “wildcat” match, meaning it isn’t governed by a specific body like the NRA, IHMSA, etc.

 This kid-friendly match is intended to be a fun and exciting competition, knocking metallic silhouettes off their perches at various distances using .22 rimfire rifles and handguns fired from the bench.
 We will make every effort to accommodate anyone who wants to try this exciting shooting sport as long as they can shoot safely.

 The initial matches will have one (1) bank of 10 targets at each of the 4 distances.
 As participation in this match increases, the Club will invest in additional targets and target stands to accommodate everyone.

 Eligibility: Open to the public, all ages (kid-friendly, under 18 with an adult).
 Signed JRGC Liability Waiver required.

 Schedule: Matches will be scheduled the 4th Sunday of each month after the completion of the Tactical/Varmint Match, approximately 10:00 AM.
 Competitors are free to stop by and compete at their leisure.
 Shooting will be available until 2:00 PM or after everyone has had their fill of fun!